 - Ax-Crazy: Cardinal Richelieu's henchman Febre the Man in Black (Tim Roth).
 To the point that Richelieu has to plead with D'Artagnan to stop him by the end.

-- Bowdlerize: Francesca is Monsieur Bonacieux's niece, instead of wife.
+- Bowdlerize: Francesca is Monsieur Bonacieux's niece, instead of wife as in the novel.

 - Damsel in Distress: At the climax of the film Febre takes Francesca and the Queen hostage in a castle.

-- Expy: Febre is one for the depiction of Rochefort in the 1993 film version.
-Rochefort himself is a separate character.
-He also takes on the role of Milady, both being Richelieu's ruthless assassin who turn out to be too dangerous to control.
+- Expy: Original character Febre is one for the depiction of Rochefort in the 1993 film version.
+Rochefort himself is a separate character here, ironically killed by Febre.
+He is also a Composite Character with Milady, both being Richelieu's ruthless assassin who turn out to be too dangerous to control.

 - Eye Scream: Febre is blinded in one eye when he kills D'Artagnan's parents.
 D'Artagnan himself did it as a boy.